 where $\hat{g}_j$ is some non-parametric estimator of $g_j$ based on the observed sample.
 Note that, here the size of the transformed sample is $k-1$; we will assume that as the original sample size $n\rightarrow \infty$, $k$ also tends to infinity.
-Further, for each $j$ we have only one observation $Y_j$ from $g_j$ and so the best possible non-parametric estimator of $g_j$ considering the independence between $Y_j$s is given by the degenerate distribution at $Y_j$.
+Further, for each $j$ we have only one observation $Y_j$ from $g_j$ and so the best possible non-parametric estimator of $g_j$ is given by the degenerate distribution at $Y_j$.
 Then, using the form of exponential density, the above objective function can be seen to have the form:

-Alternatively, we can also obtain the MDPDE of the tail index $\gamma$ by solving the estimating equation $\nabla_\gamma H_k(\gamma) = 0$, where $\nabla_\gamma$ represents the first order partial derivatives with respect to $\gamma$.
+Equivalently, we can obtain the MDPDE of the tail index $\gamma$ by solving the estimating equation $\nabla_\gamma H_k(\gamma) = 0$, where $\nabla_\gamma$ represents the first order partial derivative with respect to $\gamma$.
 A routine differentiation of (\ref{EQ:MDPDE_obj_func}) yields the following simplified form of the estimating equation: